MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 But users often get frustrated with the extra security layer on top of their need to remember passwords.
 Phishing-resistant passwordless authentication methods are more convenient.

-For example, sign-in with a password can take up to nine seconds on average, but passkeys only take around three seconds in most cases.
+For example, an analysis of Microsoft consumer accounts shows that sign-in with a password can take up to 9 seconds on average, but passkeys only take around 3 seconds in most cases.
 The speed and ease of passkey sign-in is even greater when compared with traditional password and MFA sign in.
 Passkey users don’t need to remember their password, or wait around for SMS messages.